SeregaSergo/ft_printf/README.md

 # ft_printf
-It's a simplified reproduction of libc printf without using standard output (supported conversions cspdiuxX%)
+It's a simplified reproduction of libc printf.

 This function supports the following conversions "cspdiuxX%" and flags "+0- #".
 Symbols are printed one by one without buffering.